e-geist/ddtp/doc/presentation/presentation.md

 - of course not established as JSON
 - biggest reason against JSON: size
-- more in-depth reasons in Github repo of presentation
+- more in-depth reasons in GitHub repo of presentation

 :::

 - allows conversion of arbitrary objects to bytes and back
-- schemalass (e.g. in contrast to protobuf)
+- schemaless (e.g. in contrast to protobuf)
 - fast
 - established
   - support in all (big) programming languages exist (used ormsgpack[^11] for python)